AVAILABLE ON BLU-RAY AND DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

 British agent 009 is found dead at the British embassy in East Berlin, dressed as a circus clown and carrying a fake Fabergé egg.
 When the real egg appears at an auction, M sends James Bond to investigate and find out the identity of the seller.
-He swaps the real egg with the fake and engages in a bidding war with exiled Afghan prince Kamal Khan, forcing Khan to pay £500,000 for the fake egg.
+He swaps the real egg with the fake and engages in a bidding war with exiled Afghan prince Kamal Khan, forcing him to pay £500,000 for the fake egg.
 Bond follows Khan back to his palace in Rajasthan, India, where he permits one of Khan’s associates Magda to steal the real Fabergé egg fitted with listening and tracking devices by Q, and discovers that Khan is working with Orlov, a Soviet general, who is seeking to expand Soviet control into Europe….

 One that many fans seem to be divided on, I used to consider Octopussy to be one of Roger Moore’s best Bonds, but of late it’s slipped a bit in my estimation.
-For the most part, it continue the back to basics, more serious approach of For Your Eyes Only, albeit with a few more gadgets [though they certainly don’t take over] but every now and again throws in some Moonraker goofiness which seems mostly out of place.
+For the most part, it continue the back to basics, more serious approach of For Your Eyes Only, albeit with a few more gadgets [though they certainly don’t take over] but every now and again throws in some Moonraker-style goofiness which seems mostly out of place.
 The result is a tonally very uneven film and it’s not helped by a plot that aims for complexity but ends up getting too dense for its own good and not making much sense.
 It’s quite a slow one too, being the most leisurely 007 flick since The Man With The Golden Gun until its final quarter where it becomes a real thrill ride, but like that one does feature some stunningly beautiful Eastern locations.
 In fact this is one of the most exotic and lush Bonds and probably the last in the series to really emphasise the glamour and the feel of its settings.
 There’s a nice emphasis on more fighting too, something which tends to be downplayed in the Moore Bonds compared to the Connerys, though rather lackadaisical staging holds some of the sequences back.
 Octopussy is overall a good film, but just a bit messy.

 Ian Fleming’s short story had Bond allowing a Major to commit suicide rather than be captured when his crimes of embezzlement and murder were discovered.
 This became Octopussy’s family background, the Major being her father, while The Property Of A Lady became the auction scene.
-Some un-used ideas from previous films turned up too, the backgammon game from The Spy Who Loved Me and the knife throwing twins and the Acrostar jet from Moonraker.
-Writer George Macdonald Fraser’s first script had Octopussy as a villain, getting Bond into joining her vendetta against SPECTRE, but the ongoing legal battle with Kevin McClory put paid to that, and Richard Maibaum and Michael G. Wilson’s rewrote it.
+Some unused ideas from previous films turned up too, the backgammon game from The Spy Who Loved Me and the knife throwing twins and the Acrostar jet from Moonraker.
+Writer George Macdonald Fraser’s first script had Octopussy as a villain, getting Bond into joining her vendetta against SPECTRE, but the ongoing legal battle with Kevin McClory over the rights to some Bond material put paid to that, and Richard Maibaum and Michael G. Wilson’s rewrote it.
 Moore turned down the film and James Brolin, Oliver Tobias, Michael Billington, Timothy Dalton and Ian Ogilvy were all considered.
 Then Never Say Never Again was announced from McClory starring Sean Connery, and Moore accepted when asked, again though Barbara Carrera turned down the role of Octopussy to appear in the other film.
 Sybil Danning was announced but never actually cast and Faye Dunaway was deemed too expensive.
 Northholt Airport near London doubled for Cuba, and the Nene Valley Railway near Peterborough and RAF Oakley became Karl-Marx-Stadt, Germany and its surrounding areas.
 Most of the film was shot in Udaipur, India in temperatures so hot that Moore often needed a new shirt for each take.
-Kristina Wayborn broke several toes when she kicked what was supposed to be a plastic model bazooka, but which was actually a metal one out of a thug’s arms, while a concrete plot fractured stuntman Martin Grace’s left leg when the train entered a section of the track which the team had not properly surveyed.
+Kristina Wayborn broke several toes when she kicked what was supposed to be a plastic model bazooka, but which was actually a metal one out of a thug’s arms, while a concrete pole fractured stuntman Martin Grace’s left leg when the train entered a section of the track which the team had not properly surveyed.
 With the rival film much delayed, Octopussy soared to the top of the box office without the expected competition.

-The pre-credits scene starts mediocre then turns rather awesome when Bond pilots a tiny jet out of a truck and dodges a missile which conveniently then blows up the base which 007 had been sent to destroy in the first place.
+The pre-credits scene starts mediocre, then turns rather awesome when Bond pilots a tiny jet out of a truck and dodges a missile which conveniently then blows up the exact base which 007 had been sent to destroy in the first place.
 By now Maurice Binder’s titles were basically rehashes, and the Bond silhouette throwing women about and neon Bond stencil gliding over blue-lit girls are nice but little more.
-The John Barry/Tim Rice, rice-written Rita Coolidge-sung song is the same – pleasant but forgettable.
+The John Barry/Tim Rice-written Rita Coolidge-sung song is the same – pleasant but forgettable.
 Octopussy then sets quite a dark tone with the clown-disguised agent stalked by the knife-throwing twins and his body crashing suddenly through the windows of the home of the British Ambassador.
 We now have a new ‘M’ in Robert Brown and he carries the right authority though is a little dull when compared to Bernard Lee.
 At least Bond’s encounter with Moneypenny and a much younger aide is amusing.
 Bond’s auction bit is nicely played by Moore and Douglas Wilmer, then it’s off to India and in a way this really is a fantasy, not to mention slightly imperialist [Bond’s comment: “This’ll keep you in curry for a few days” would get passed now”!], India, all colour and big palaces.
-Bond’s meeting with his Indian contact Vijay is an absurd low point, Bond recognising his theme played on a flute [it’s just too much], but eventually we get a nice tuk-tuk [three wheel taxi] chase through the streets with some great gags, some of them referencing Vijay Amritaj’s other job as a tennis pro, though the cyclist seen passing in the middle of a sword fight was in fact a bystander who passed through the shot, oblivious to the filming.
+Bond’s meeting with his Indian contact Vijay is an absurd low point, Bond recognising his theme being played on a flute [it’s just too much], but eventually we get a nice tuk-tuk [three wheel taxi] chase through the streets with some great gags, some of them referencing actor Vijay Amritaj’s other job as a tennis pro, though the cyclist seen passing in the middle of a sword fight was in fact a bystander who passed through the shot, oblivious to the filming.